- Start

 This internal funding scheme aims to provide seed funding for applicants to larger international calls, most importantly within the EU framework program Horizon Europe.
 Funds are primarily meant to be used for consultancy services to develop or review funding applications, but salary costs as well as other well-motivated costs can also be considered.
 A requirement for this planning grant is that Södertörn University is the main applicant for the particular call of interest.
 Generally, only calls that require an international consortium will be considered for funding, but exceptions can be made in special cases for some competitive single-beneficiary calls such as MSCA Post Doctoral Fellowships with Södertörn as a beneficiary (note however that planning grants for ERC calls are subject to a separate application process, see the plusbox below on this page).

 Applications are administrated by the Internationalisation Council.
-The Council accepts applications at any time and and makes funding decisions on their regular meetings in April, August, and December.
+The Council accepts applications at any time and and makes funding decisions on their regular meetings in April, September, and December.
+The upcoming cut-off dates for getting your application evaluated:

 Click here External link. to access the application portal.